ethereum-optimism/optimism/specs/rollup-node.md

 - `timestamp` is set to the timestamp of the L1 block.
 - `random` is set to the *random* L1 block attribute
 - `suggestedFeeRecipient` is set to an address determined by the system
-- `transactions` is an array of the derived deposits, encoded as per the two preceding sections.
+- `transactions` is an array of the derived transactions: deposited transactions and sequenced transactions.
+   All encoded with [EIP-2718].
+Sequenced transactions must exclude any Deposit-type transactions.

 [expanded-payload]: exec-engine.md#extended-payloadattributesv1
 [`PayloadAttributesV1`]: https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md#payloadattributesv1